- Go 100%

 MCP prompts:

 Tool results include compact text plus structuredContent matching each tool's outputSchema.
-Search, context, timeline, and record responses include resource_link blocks for cited mem://entry/{id} resources so clients can fetch full entries only when needed.
+By default, search, context, timeline, and record responses include resource_link blocks for cited mem://entry/{id} resources so clients can fetch full entries only when needed; links: "none" suppresses those blocks.

 Search and timeline limits are capped at 100 items. token_budget is capped at 16000 approximate tokens so MCP and CLI responses stay bounded.